SirKells09/clientStars/README.md

 ## Authors

-Below is a list of contributors who participated in this project:
+Below are a list of contributors who participated in this project:

 Quincy Hodge
 <br />